 The European Parliament is directly elected by citizens of the 28 EU member countries.
 It is made up of 751 elected Members (MEPs).
 73 of them are from the UK.
 Elections take place across the EU every five years under a system of proportional representation.Read more : The European Parliament

-MEPs return to Brussels on 2 March for a mixed week of Committee meetings and Political Group meetings.Read more : International Women's Day and the situation in Palestine - this week in the European Parliament
+MEPs return to Brussels on 23rd March for a mixed week of Committee meetings and plenary on Wednesday 25th March.
+The plenary is when Members of the European Parliament from all political groups and from all countries meet in the parliamentary chamber to discuss and vote on legislation.Read more : Tax transparency and Ukraine - this week in the European Parliament

 EUROSCOLA brings together about 600 students from all over the European Union for a day in Strasbourg discussing aspects of European integration, in multilingual working groups of 100 students.
 It is open to students aged 16-18.Read more : Euroscola - an opportunity for 16-18 year olds

 Free education sessions at Europe House.
 Specially designed to be interactive, politically neutral and suitable for for 11-18 year olds at schools and colleges, including those studying for GCSE, A-Level and BTEC qualifications.
 They are completely free of charge.Read more : Educational Visits to Europe House in London